S.T.A.R INITIATIVE

 ABOUT

-Success Through Accountability and Readiness (S.T.A.R.) is a Cleveland-based nonprofit founded by Japara Germany with a mission to support the successful reintegration of individuals convicted of violent offenses, including arson, assault, robbery, domestic violence, and more.
-Our 7-week program combines accountability, cognitive-behavioral behavior modification (CBT), victim awareness, mental health support, and workforce readiness to help participants build confidence, develop life skills, and reduce the likelihood of reoffending.
-S.T.A.R. was developed based on real experiences and understanding of the justice system to fill the gap in support for people convicted of crimes.
+Success Through Accountability and Readiness (S.T.A.R.) is a Cleveland-based nonprofit founded by Japara Germany dedicated to helping justice-involved individuals successfully reintegrate into the community.
+Our programs offer accountability, non-clinical cognitive-behavioral modification (CBT), victim awareness, mental health referrals, digital literacy, and workforce readiness to help participants build confidence, develop life skills, and reduce the likelihood of reoffending.
+Developed from real experience and a deep understanding of the justice system, S.T.A.R. fills the gap in support for individuals convicted of crimes.

-Our mission is to help justice-involved individuals successfully reenter the community by promoting personal accountability & responsibility.
-S.T.A.R. believes that rehabilitation is possible when individuals are provided with the right tools, expectations, and support.
+Our mission is to promote personal accountability and responsibility while providing the right tools, expectations, and support.
 By focusing on responsibility, readiness, and sustainable skill development, S.T.A.R. empowers participants to break cycles of harm, rebuild trust, and move forward as contributing members of society.

 The Need for Targeted Programming in Ohio